Undergraduate and Post-Baccalaureate Programs

 SKCCC-Susan D. Flynn Oncology Nursing Fellowship

 The SKCCC-Susan D. Flynn Oncology Nursing Fellowship recruits students to an eight-week paid rotation that spans inpatient and outpatient oncology practice with modules on the psychosocial context of oncology nursing and evidence-based research projects.
-The internship, which aims to recruit a diverse, talented group of nurses to oncology careers, has trained seven students from regional programs including MSU and Salisbury State University; six have remained in cancer careers.
+The internship, which aims to recruit a talented group of nurses to oncology careers, has trained seven students from regional programs including MSU and Salisbury State University; six have remained in cancer careers.

 Opportunities for Post-Baccalaureate Students